KhAlamdar11/hmr_sim/README.md

 ### Hetro

+Road to gym:
+- [ ] Update battery colors (fix vis function)
-- [ ] Raise error if formation is initialized within any obstacle
+- [ ] Add method to remove agents
+- [ ] Add add agent pipeline, reuse gym functions

 - [x] All config variables related to hetro swarm increase an order... num agents becomes [3,4] meaning 3 agents of type 0 and 4 of type 1.
-- [ ] Formation init: Allow formation for some, and manual initialization for others.
+- [x] Formation init: Allow formation for some, and manual initialization for others.
 Change both init_pos and init_form logic, and use a dictionary for it! {0: [POSITIONS], 1: [cIRCLE,]} ...
 - [ ] Create UML of everything!!!
 - [x] Add options for diff controllers!
 - [x] Make connectivity controller distributed!
 - [ ] Fix path speed bug
 - [x] Add local obstacle avoidance

+Error handling:
+- [ ] Raise error if formation is initialized within any obstacle

 ## Bugs